Brismuth-Apps-LLC/www.bulktexterpro.com/docs/faq.md

 Email support@bulktexterpro.com and we'll help you out.

 ### Why do I have to reinstall my extension every time I start my computer?
-Make sure that you've downloaded to a "permanent" folder - that chrome is able to find it on boot
+Make sure that you've downloaded to a "permanent" folder - that Chrome is able to find the folder when your computer first turns on.

 ### Why did the extension stop working?
 Occasionally, Google may make changes to Google Voice that stop Bulk Texter Pro from functioning correctly.
 When this happens, we will update Bulk Texter Pro to support the new changes as quickly as possible.
 You may be required to manually re-install a new version of Bulk Texter Pro.